fglmtt/admin/lectures/6-booting-and-system-management-daemons.md

 ---

 Booting $\rightarrow$ multiuser mode
-- Set the computer name
-- Set the time zone
+- Set the computer name and time zone
-- Check disks
+- Check disks and mount filesystems
-- Mount filesystems
 - Remove old files from `/tmp`
-- Configure network interfaces
-- Configure packet filters
+- Configure network interfaces and packet filters
 - Startup other daemons and services

 The system management daemon has very little knowledge about these tasks, it simply runs a set of commands or scripts that have been designated for execution in that particular order